“Who am I? Why am I here?” *

 I suppose my whole life has been, in one way or another, about trying to make the case that the cost to bring me into this world was worth it.

 * Questions asked by Adm.
 James B. Stockdale, Congressional Medal of Honor recipient, senior Navy officer held captive in North Vietnam for seven years.
 In 1992 he was thrust into the limelight of H. Ross Perot’s quixotic presidential campaign when Perot selected him as his running mate for vice president.
-He opened his opening statement with these two questions.
+In that year’s debate between candidates for vice president, Adm.
+Stockdale opened his opening statement with these two questions.
 So far as I know, I am not related to Adm.
 Stockdale.

 Answers to Typical Questions